Graduate School Bulletin

 FIN 541: Bank Management

-The goal of the course is to introduce students to the banking industry, and develop skills necessary to effectively manage a financial institution.
-We will start with an overview of the banking industry and its regulatory environment.
-Then we will learn how to analyze bank performance, how to measure and manage various risks associated with financial intermediation, and how to maximize bank market value.
+The goal of the course is to introduce students to the banking industry and develop skills necessary to effectively manage a financial institution.
+Students will learn how to analyze bank performance, liquidity, and capital adequacy.
+Students will also learn how to measure various financial risks associated with financial intermediation, and how to manage those risks using asset-liability management techniques, financial derivatives, and other hedging tools.
+Prerequisite: MBA 502 or Admission to the MS in Finance or 36 credit MBA in Finance

 3 credits, Letter graded (A, A-, B+, etc.)